aardvarkk/manglers/README.md

 - Change `PERCENT_TWEAK`
   - 1.0 would change a number of bytes equal to the number of bytes in the file
   - 0.0 would make no changes
+- Try it on some photos!
+Or anything you're excited to corrupt!

 ## Contribute